X39/X39.Hosting.Modularization/ReadMe.md

 }
 ```

+### Why is there no `AddModularization(this IServiceCollection)` extension method?

+It was actively decided against this to not add such an extension method, to prevent
+"child" modules from calling this on their respective `IServiceCollection`.

+If you must have a `IServiceCollection` overload, please create one your own.
+You may call `X39.Hosting.Modularization.ServiceCollectionExtensions.AddModularizationSupport(...)`
+using reflection to archive that.

 ## Examples

 Sample projects are available in the
 [GitHub repository](https://github.com/X39/X39.Hosting.Modularization/tree/master/samples).
 These examples demonstrate how to build and extend applications using the `Modularization` library.
-If you feel like there is some examples missing, feel free to create tickets or supply your own.
+If you feel like there are some examples missing, feel free to create tickets or supply your own.

 # License